LaibaLatif/PasswordStrengthChecker/README.md

-🔐# Password Strength Checker
+# 🔐Password Strength Checker

 A simple yet educational Password Strength Checker developed for a Civic Engagement Seminar activity with 9th grade students.
 This project helps users understand what makes a password strong and how to improve password security.
 It also introduces basic programming concepts and real-world cybersecurity awareness.

-#🧠 Purpose
+# 🧠 Purpose

 This project was created as part of a school outreach activity to: